fls-bioinformatics-core/genomics/share/README.markdown

 *   `FASTQFile.py`: classes for iterating through records in FASTQ files.

+*   `simple_xls.py`: classes and functions provide a nicer programmatic interface to XLS spreadsheet generation (built on top of `Spreadsheet.py`).

 *   `Spreadsheet.py`: classes for creating and updating XLS format spreadsheets (requires the 3rd-party `xlwt`, `xlrd` and `xlutil` Python packages).